-- COPD (chronic obstructive pulmonary disease) - including chronic bronchitis and emphysema
+- Lung problems: These include cancer, chronic obstructive pulmonary disease (COPD), including chronic bronchitis and emphysema.

 Although the thought of giving up and coping is sometimes frightening, it is important to remember that quitting is an incredibly positive step.
 The benefits for your body are huge.
 Experts say the following tips may help the individuals remain an ex-smoker forever:

 - What makes you want to smoke?
 Identify your triggers and situations where not smoking is more challenging.
 This will help you to plan and prepare yourself.

 - Support - family, friends, work colleagues, school friends can all help you with support and encouragement.
 It is important to tell them what you are doing and to explain how vital their encouragement is.

 - Focus on the positive - focus on thoughts that make you pleased you are no longer a smoker.
 See this move as liberation, and not a sacrifice.